-No ones individual story will impact your journey.
+No one individual story will impact your journey.
 Get as much data as possible to look into your options.
 Freezing your eggs is also something to consider if you want more time.

 Are you worried about weight gain?

 I wasn’t going to answer this when I got this question on IG, but I realize that unfortunately as we think about pregnancy we immediately associate it with weight gain.
-This says a lot more about our society then just the women who asked it.
-It’s engrained in us!
+This says a lot more about our society than just the women who asked it.
+It’s ingrained in us!

-Right now I’m growing a human and the recommendation weight gain is 25-35 pounds for a normal BMI pregnancy.
-Hopefully I’ll stay within that range, if not, we will deal with it then.
-Be kind to women who’s bodies are changing.
+Right now I’m growing a human and the recommended weight gain is 25-35 pounds for a normal BMI pregnancy.
+Hopefully, I’ll stay within that range, if not, we will deal with it then.
+Be kind to women whose bodies are changing.

 What’s the first thing you bought for the baby?